Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

-- He has hit a long ball in 10 games this season (12.2%), leaving the park in 3.9% of his plate appearances.
+- He has scored in 34 games this season (40.0%), including multiple runs in eight games.

-- In 26.8% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.

-- In 31 of 82 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.